livelink/swatchman/README.md

 Swatchman::Image.new('/some/file/path.png').palette(size: 5).swatches
 ```

+### The statch instances

+The `swatches` method returns an array of swatch instances.
+These instances have the following methods:

+* `color`: the hex color value.
+* `frequency`: the frequency is appears within the image.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.